-7.7.3 If the Case Officer disagrees with the any of the above assessments or analysis in any respect and additionally for the assessment of "Gentle" Densification, we respectfully request that the Case Officers Report to officers or Committee Member, provide an explanation of the professional appraisement of Area Type Assessment and the professional definition of "Gentle" Densification fully supported by the evidence to qualify why the Croydon LPA should have different Policies to those espoused by the National Model Design Code & Guidance as referenced from the NPPF paras 128 & 129.
+- 7.7.2 The Google Earth Image above illustrates that 211 Wickham Road is greater than 800m from any Tram or Train Station.
+211 Wickham Road is also greater than 800m from the Shirley Neighbourhood Centre.
+However, the requirement is to be greater than 800m from a "District Centre" and Shirley is a Local Centre, NOT a District Centre.
+Therefore, the location of 211 Wickham Road is inappropriate for "Incremental Intensification" as defined by the London Plan Para 4.2.4. - 7.7.3 If the Case Officer disagrees with the any of the above assessments or analysis in any respect and additionally for the assessment of "Gentle" Densification, we respectfully request that the Case Officer's Report to officers or Committee Member, provide an explanation of the professional appraisement of Area Type Assessment and the professional definition of "Gentle" Densification fully is supported by the evidence to qualify why the Croydon LPA should have different Policies to those espoused by the National Model Design Code & Guidance as referenced from the NPPF paras 128 & 129.